安裝中文字典英文字典辭典工具!

 - Coagulation - Wikipedia

-Coagulation, also known as clotting, is the process by which blood changes from a liquid to a gel, forming a blood clot It results in hemostasis, the cessation of blood loss from a damaged vessel, followed by repair The process of coagulation involves activation, adhesion and aggregation of platelets, as well as deposition and maturation of
+Coagulation, also known as clotting, is the process by which blood changes from a liquid to a gel forming a blood clot The process involves activation, adhesion and aggregation of platelets, as well as deposition and maturation of fibrin

 - Coagulation | Definition, Factors, Facts | Britannica